giornogoldenwind/foss-donations/README.md

 recover with respect to software development speed after the RIAA legal bullying in [November 2020](https://en.wikipedia.org/wiki/Youtube-dl#RIAA_takedown_request).

-* There is a donation [page](https://github.com/yt-dlp/yt-dlp/blob/master/Collaborators.md#collaborators)
-  for main contributing developers, where you can donate to each developer individually.
-This is a bit more difficult to figure out how to distribute funds, but it can be done if one is sufficiently motivated to do so.

 ## Not fundable
 These projects can't be funded with traditionally direct donations.